-&lt;sup>4 A Division of Service Nova Scotia and Municipal Relations.
+5 A Division of Service Nova Scotia and Municipal Relations.

-- Hearing appeals from decisions of the film classifiers of the AGD relating to film classifications. - Regulation of short line railways. - Hearing appeals from orders made by the Fire Marshall and others as the Fire Safety Appeal Board. - Determining the maximum amounts of interest and service charges that lenders may charge for payday loans pursuant to the Consumer Protection Act. - ▶ Determining the rates insurance companies operating in the province can charge for automobile insurance.
+- Regulation of short line railways. - ► Hearing appeals from orders made by the Fire Marshall and others as the Fire Safety Appeal Board. - ▶ Determining the maximum amounts of interest and service charges that lenders may charge for payday loans pursuant to the Consumer Protection Act. - Determining the rates insurance companies operating in the province can charge for automobile insurance.
 This includes a mandatory review of rates for each company at least every two years. - Setting the rates wholesale and retail outlets charge for gasoline and diesel oil products pursuant to the Petroleum Products Pricing Act.
 This includes setting the number and boundaries of pricing zones.